Halo (Beyoncé song)

-Philip Andelman directed "Halo"'s accompanying music video, which features American actor Michael Ealy.
-It portrays a romantic relationship between Beyoncé's and Ealy's characters.
+Philip Andelman directed the accompanying music video, which features American actor Michael Ealy.
+It portrays a romantic relationship between characters played by Beyoncé and Ealy.
 Critics complimented Beyoncé's looks in the clip.
 An alternative music video, which shows Ealy's character being chased by police officers through a forest at night, was posted on the Internet in May 2010.
 The lyrics to "Halo" were changed for three of Beyoncé's special live performances: a tribute to Michael Jackson following his death, a tribute to the victims of the 2010 Haiti earthquake, and for Kobe and Gianna Bryant's memorial in 2020.
-The song has been covered by many artists, including Florence and the Machine, Harper Blynn, and Westlife.
-It was performed on the television show Glee, and was added to the international soundtrack of the Brazilian soap opera Caminho das Índias.
+The song has been covered by many artists, including Florence and the Machine, Harper Blynn, LP, and Westlife.
+It was also performed on the television show Glee, and was added to the soundtrack of the Brazilian telenovela Caminho das Índias.

 Writing and production

 "Halo" was initially composed by Ryan Tedder, lead vocalist of OneRepublic, together with Evan "Kidd" Bogart.
 In an interview for HitQuarters, Kidd narrated the events that led to writing the song.
-OneRepublic canceled their tour after Tedder had broken his Achilles tendon and had undergone surgery.
+OneRepublic canceled their tour after Tedder had torn his Achilles tendon and had undergone surgery.
 The following day, the band sent Tedder to Los Angeles.
 There, he and Kidd were socializing when Tedder expressed his desire to write a song.
-At first, Kidd was opposed to the idea because Tedder was supposed to be recuperating, but the pair went to Tedder's studio.
+Initially, Kidd opposed the idea because Tedder was supposed to be recuperating, but the pair went to Tedder's studio.
 During the writing sessions, singer Ray LaMontagne was the primary inspiration for "Halo".
 Kidd suggested they create a song in the style of LaMontagne's "Shelter" for Beyoncé and her husband Jay-Z, and proposed the title "Halo" after hearing Tedder play "angelic" chords.
 They wrote the song in three hours.
 In 2009, the original demo leaked on the Internet, and its production was similar to the published recording, for which Beyoncé received a writing credit.
-Tedder explained that she edited vocally the bridge of the song and consequently earned the credit.
+Tedder explained that she vocally edited the song's bridge and consequently earned the credit.

-According to Simon Cowell, owner of the music production company Syco Entertainment, Bogart and Tedder intended "Halo" for his client, singer Leona Lewis, who could not record the song because of her tight schedule.
+According to Simon Cowell, owner of the music production company Syco Entertainment, Bogart and Tedder intended "Halo" for his client, singer Leona Lewis, who was unable to record it due to scheduling conflicts.
 Cowell was upset that Beyoncé chose to record the song.
 David Balls, editor of the British media website Digital Spy, asked Tedder during an interview whether "Halo" had initially been written for Lewis.
-Tedder answered that he had only tentatively offered the track to Lewis after Beyoncé waited a long time before recording it.
+Tedder answered that he had only tentatively offered the track to Lewis because Beyoncé delayed recording it.
 He commented: